tigergraph/ecosys/guru_scripts/docker/README.md

         mkdir data
         chmod 777 data

-You can mount(map) the "data" folder to a folder under the docker container.
+You can mount(map) the "data" folder to a folder under the docker container (will show -v of the mount command later).
 Then, you can share files between your host OS and Docker OS.

-Suppose we map ~/data to a docker folder /home/tigergraph/mydata, then anything we put on ~/data will be visible in docker container under /home/tigergraph/mydata, and vice versa.
+Suppose we mount the host OS ~/data folder to a docker folder /home/tigergraph/mydata, then anything we put on ~/data will be visible in docker container under /home/tigergraph/mydata, and vice versa.

 Since our dev edition does not support backup/restore data, you can persist your data (raw file, gsql script etc.) on the data volume.
 After upgrading Dev version, you can start a new container using the same data volume.